 Both laws also regulate offshore information processing.

 Article 53 of the PIPL requires offshore personal information processing entities outside of China to appoint a representative or create a “dedicated office” in China before they can legally transfer any personal data from consumers in China.
-Similarly, the GPDR requires entities to appoint an EU representative for offshore controllers.
+Similarly, the GDPR requires entities to appoint an EU representative for offshore controllers.

 There are also some significant differences between the PIPL and the GDPR.